joseph-ganderson/joseph-ganderson.github.io/_pages/about.md

 My doctoral dissertation was recognised as an EUI Thesis of the Month.
 You can read a summary [here](https://cadmus.eui.eu/handle/1814/68560 "Thesis of the Month").

-Between my postgrad and doctoral studies, I spent three years working for the EdTech startup Quipper in London, South East Asia and Mexico.
+Between my postgrad and doctoral studies, I spent three years working for the EdTech startup [Quipper]((https://www.quipper.com/en/) in London, Southeast Asia and Mexico.

 Born and raised in Nottingham, I now live near Bury St Edmunds, Suffolk.